 The third way in which you’ll be able to get free My Vegas chips is by checking out the My Vegas Facebook page and clicking through the link to claim the free chips.

 What MyVegas Rewards You’d Like

-It’s pointless spending any amount of money or dedicated amount of time on the game if you aren’t sure of the rewards you’d like to receive.
-In our case, we’d book our flights to Vegas, but not a hotel.
-I wanted to use our loyalty points for a complimentary stay.
+It’s pointless spending any amount of money or a dedicated amount of time on the game if you aren’t sure of the rewards you’d like to receive.

 So I headed over to the MyVegas app rewards section to work out roughly how many loyalty points I’d need in order to get the longest, and best stay we could during our trip.